Les Green: Derby County

 Green was at The Dale for just over one season and made 44 appearances before for the third time in his career he was reunited with Peter Taylor but this time at Derby County in 1968.

 The season Green joined a team that was changing for the better under Clough and Taylor's management.
-He was part of Football League Second Division winning team and the side that was in constant dispute with Leeds United due to the Clough/Revie rivalry.
+He was part of Second Division-winning team and the side that was in constant dispute with Leeds United due to the Clough/Revie rivalry.

 Durban City

 In 1971 Green decided to leave top flight English football for National Football League side Durban City in South Africa.
 During his time with the Golden Boys, Green played with the likes of Alan Skirton, Bernd Patzke and Johnny Byrne.
 Green also had the pleasure of playing alongside Stanley Matthews in a rare guest appearance – when the man himself was into his fifties.

-Sadly Green's leg was badly broken in a clash with Bobby Viljoen in a crunch derby game against arch-rivals Durban United which ended his playing career.
+Green's leg was badly broken in a clash with Bobby Viljoen in a crunch derby game against arch-rivals Durban United which ended his playing career.

 Green's last game was a testimonial match for former Derby County goalkeeper Martin Taylor in a game against Everton on 14 May 1997.
 The game ended 4–1 to The Rams.

 Management career

-Following Green's retirement from football – he stayed in South Africa at Durban City as assistant manager until returning to England to take on the role of Commercial Manager at former side Nuneaton Borough.
+Following Green's retirement from football, he stayed in South Africa at Durban City as assistant manager until returning to England to take on the role of Commercial Manager at former side Nuneaton Borough.

 Green went on to become manager of Nuneaton Borough.
-He then went on to manage a string of Non-League clubs Hinckley Town, Tamworth and Bedford.
+He then went on to manage a string of non-League clubs, including Hinckley Town, Tamworth and Bedworth Utd.

 Personal life

 Green was married to Heidi, the daughter of a Natal farmer, whom he met whilst residing in South Africa.
 Green had a son called Simon.

 Death

 On 30 June 2012, Green died of cancer at Loros Hospice near Leicester, aged 70.
 After the news of his death, former teammates from the world of football paid tribute to him.
-John McGovern, who played with Green at both Hartlepool and Derby County said, "I went to see him a few days ago and he was in a poor way but I'm glad I went, because we managed to have a last couple of laughs together.
+John McGovern, who played with Green at both Hartlepools and Derby County said, "I went to see him a few days ago and he was in a poor way but I'm glad I went, because we managed to have a last couple of laughs together.
 He was an incredible character."